 The herds being thus nearly destroyed, the sagacious young prince imposed a rigorous "taboo" upon the few surviving cattle, which was to remain in force for ten years.
-During this period-not yet expired-all hunting is forbidden upled directly outboiled by the bigg.
+During this period--not yet expired --all hunting is forbidden, unless directly authorized by the king.